 I personally own Bitcoin and also invest a small amount via the online trading platform eToro.
 We have a great guide on eToro here and reported about a student who's had success with cryptocurrencies using the platform.

-Disclaimer: Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
+Cryptocurrencies can fluctuate widely in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
-Your capital is at risk.
+This is not investment advice.

 Is Bitcoin a scam?